Ramfs, rootfs and initramfs¶

 It’s not as popular as tar because the traditional cpio command line tools require _truly_hideous_ command line arguments.
 But that says nothing either way about the archive format, and there are alternative tools, such as:

 The cpio archive format chosen by the kernel is simpler and cleaner (and thus easier to create and parse) than any of the (literally dozens of) various tar archive formats.
-The complete initramfs archive format is explained in buffer-format.txt, created in usr/gen_init_cpio.c, and extracted in init/initramfs.c.
+The complete initramfs archive format is explained in buffer-format.rst, created in usr/gen_init_cpio.c, and extracted in init/initramfs.c.
 All three together come to less than 26k total of human-readable text.

 The GNU project standardizing on tar is approximately as relevant as Windows standardizing on zip.
 Linux is not part of either, and is free to make its own technical decisions.